nestordemeure/shaman/readme.md

 ## References

-The inner workings of shaman will be detailed in an [upcoming paper]().
+The inner workings of Shaman are detailed in [Nestor Demeure's PhD](https://tel.archives-ouvertes.fr/tel-03116750).